rakutentech/android-remote-config/remote-config/USERGUIDE.md

 Notes:
 * We don't currently host a public API, so you will need to provide your own Base URL for API requests.
 * If Config Application is set to `true`, config are applied directly when fetched.
 Otherwise, fetched config are applied on next app launch from terminated state.
 * By default, config values are fetched from the API at launch time and then periodically fetched again every 60 minutes.
-Set the Polling delay to the desired interval of fetching config values.
+Set the Polling Delay to the desired interval of fetching config values.
+* The minimum Polling Delay is 60s.
+If the value set is less than the minimum, 60s will be used as Polling Delay.

 In your `AndroidManifest.xml`: